sk8erboi17/AsynchronousPipelines/README.md

 ﻿
 # Pipelines Overview

-The **pipeline** is designed to organize and manage asynchronous data flows in network applications, providing flexibility and modularity in handling HTTP and Socket communications.
+The **pipeline** is designed to organize and manage asynchronous data flows in network applications, providing flexibility and modularity in Socket communications.

 ![alt text](https://github.com/PeppinoTechTrends/AsynchronousPipelines/assets/125193665/0024b524-c1ec-4029-95a8-5fcd912cb457)